intmus/inttheory19-20/_17-mode-mixture/a1-ex-intromodemix.md

  vi | A min | A-flat maj | VI
  vii<sup>o</sup> | B<sup>o</sup> | B<sup>o</sup> | vii<sup>o</sup>

-You will notice that the only common chords are the dominant function chords, and even these *require* alteration to share function.
+You will notice that the only common chords are the dominant function chords, and even these *require* alteration in minor to share function and qualities.
 So if we think about this as we did when discussing modulations, these keys should have little in common.
 On the other hand look at the following basic progressions in both keys.
 Do these look unrelated?
 How does the voice-leading differ between the two?
 How many chromatic pitches are required to make the second progression function?

 {% capture ex1 %}X:1
 T:Variations between parallel major and minor